arkadiilviv/RentalScrapper/README.md

 A modern, containerized .NET solution for scraping real estate listings from [immobilienscout24.at](https://www.immobilienscout24.at/) and processing them asynchronously using RabbitMQ and SQL Server.
 Built for scalability, reliability, and fun! 🚀

+> **⚠️ This is a working MVP.
+Data may be parsed incorrectly or incompletely.
+Use at your own risk!**

 ---

 ## 📦 Features